wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Keep this dashboard open as you will use it to monitor the download progress in the next exercise.

-## Exercise 2: reviewing the wis2downloader configuration
+## Reviewing the wis2downloader configuration

 The wis2downloader-service started by the wis2box-stack can be configured using the environment variables defined in your wis2box.env file.